 - In the Malware section, set the reaction to the detection of types of unsolicited software such as:

 - Dialers

-- Jokes
+- lokes

 - Riskware

 - Hakctools

-- The If checked failed drop-down list allows to configure actions, if attachment can not be checked, e.g., if attached file is corrupted of password protected.
+- The If checked failed drop-down list allows to configure actions, if attachment can not be checked, e.g. if attached file is corrupted or password protected.

-- The Check archives (recommended) flag allows to enable or disable checking of attached archived files.
-Set this flag, to enable checking, clear - to disable.
+- The Check archives (recommended) check box allows to enable or disable checking of attached archived files.
+Select this check box, to enable checking, clear - to disable.